THINKING ABOUT SPRINGING FOR AN MRI? CONTROL YOUR EXPECTATIONS

 A CHANGING PARADIGM

-If you are looking for some things you can do that involve helping yourself instead of letting the medical profession "try" this and "try" that on you before they recommend specialists, who are invariably going to recommend surgery, you might want to read THIS POST.
+If you are looking for some things you can do that involve helping yourself instead of letting the medical profession “try” this and “try” that on you before they recommend specialists, who are invariably going to recommend surgery, you might want to read THIS POST.
 I completely get it; nothing is 100% effective.
-But this approach will, at the very least, benefit you in innumerable ways ---- and it's not going to make you worse ---- something that overused of Advanced Imaging has a penchant for (HERE).
+But this approach will, at the very least, benefit you in innumerable ways —- and it’s not going to make you worse —- something that overused of Advanced Imaging has a penchant for (HERE).
+And hey, if you like what we are giving you, be sure to like, share or follow on FACEBOOK.